allelomorph/The_Cpp_Programming_Language_4th_ed/11_Select_Operations/README.md

 File(s): [`_`](./)

 ### \[5\]
 (D4) Find a program of a few thousand lines of code, preferably a program used for a real-world task, rather than an exercise solution.
 Count the number of casts (of all kinds).
 If not already done, classify all casts by turning them into named casts.
-Eliminate as many `static_casts`, `reinterpre_casts`, and `const_casts` as possible.
+Eliminate as many `static_casts`, `reinterpret_casts`, and `const_casts` as possible.
 This will most likely involve adding specific type conversion functions, templates, etc.\
 \
 File(s): [`_`](./)